brianglass/anastasis/files/ProdigalE.md

 Wholly beside myself, I attached myself in madness to the inventors of passions.
 But accept me, O Christ, like the Profligate.

-Imitating the words of the Profligate I cry aloud, Â‘I have sinned, FatherÂ’.
+Imitating the words of the Profligate I cry aloud, ‘I have sinned, Father’.
 Like him now embrace me too and do not reject me.

 Open wide your arms, O Christ, and in compassion receive me as I return from a far country of sin and passions.